jjdblast/bigdata-pipeline_wiki/Feed-Data.md

-* The following Akka-based App puts data from `$DATASETS_HOME/dating/ratings.csv` onto the `ratings` Kafka topic to simulate real-time streaming ratings from users.
+* The following Akka-based App puts data from `$DATASETS_HOME/dating/ratings.csv` onto the `item_ratings` Kafka topic to simulate real-time streaming ratings from users.
 * Note:  Akka is not required, but it's cool, so we used it.
 ```
 root@docker$ cd $MYAPPS_HOME/feeder && ./start-feeder-ratings.sh